dankamongmen/notcurses/README.md

 * `notcurses-demo`: some demonstration code
 * `notcurses-view`: renders visual media (images/videos)
 * `notcurses-input`: decode and print keypresses
-* `notcurses-planereels`: play around with panelreels
+* `notcurses-planereels`: play around with ncreels
 * `notcurses-tester`: unit testing

 To run `notcurses-demo` from a checkout, provide the `tests/` directory via